 Message from the Dean

 In our Graduate School of Medicine, various research is being conducted in a wide range of medical areas, including basic medical research to understand the mechanisms of diseases, clinical medical research to prevent and treat diseases, and nursing research to support people's health.
-These research activities are highly evaluated in various fields through information exchange and research collaboration with domestic and international research institutions/researchers.
+Furthermore, these research activities are expanding globally through research collaboration with domestic and international research institutions and researchers, as well as through information and human resource exchange.

-The essence of research activities, the "creation of knowledge", plays a crucial role in solving many problems in modern society.
-Through these research activities, we aim to enhance the value of Yokohama City University and contribute to society.
+The research activities of "creation of knowledge" play a crucial role in solving many problems in society in realizing people’s wellbeing—the pursuit of higher quality health and happiness.
+Through these research activities, we aim to make a broad contribution to society.